HelixLabsDev/helix-vault-monorepo/README.md

 dfx canister call evm_rpc_backend get_canister_eth_address
 ```

+Once you've generated a new address, fund it with the native token on your chosen EVM-compatible chain.
+This enables the minting of hstICP based on the user's ICRC-1 deposit.

 Copy the returned Ethereum address and use it as the **minter role** in the `hstICP` deployment:

 File: packages/hstICP/ignition/modules/HelixStakedICP.js